Counting Subgraphs in Degenerate Graphs: Introduction

 \subsection{From copies to induced copies}

 In this subsection we apply the results of the previous two subsections in order to obtain a characterization of the graphs $H$ for which $\textsc{ind-cnt}_{H}$ is easy.
+Here we shall also take the further (simple) step of identifying the minimal obstructions for $\textsc{ind-cnt}_{H}$ being easy.
+This is done in Theorem \ref{thm:ind_corollary}.
 Here and throughout the paper, a {\em supergraph} of $H$ is any graph on $V(H)$ of which $H$ is a subgraph.
-The following is our main result for $\textsc{ind-cnt}_{H}$.